Shaileshhariharan03/instagramclone_swiftui/README.md

 3. Build and run the project in Xcode using the iOS Simulator or a physical device.

-## Usage

-Describe how to use your app here.
-Include any special setup or configuration that users need to know about.

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: